amirmasoudabdol/SAM/doc/Components.md

 #### Hacking Strategy

-`HackingStrategy` is an *abstract object* representing the main body of different p-hacking or QRP methods.
+`HackingStrategy` is an abstract object representing the main body of different p-hacking or QRP methods.
 A `HackingStrategy` object is a simple object with one function `perform()`.
 The `Researcher` *performs* a hacking strategy by sending a copy of its `Experiment` to the `perform` function.
-The `HackingStrategy` takes control of the experiment, modifies it, (e.g., adding new values, removing values), recomputes the statistic, rerun the test, and finally returns the modified `Experiment`.
-At this point, `Researcher` consult his decision strategy, *hacking verdict* to prepare a new `Submission`.
+The `HackingStrategy` takes control of the experiment, modifies it, (e.g., adding new values, removing values), recomputes the statistic, reruns the test, and finally returns the modified `Experiment`.
+At this point, `Researcher` consults his decision strategy, *hacking verdict*, to prepare a new `Submission`.

-As mentioned in [Researcher](#researcher), a `Researcher` instance can have a list of **hackingStrategies** in his hand.
-If there is more than on hacking strategies are registered, `Researcher` performs all hacking methods on different copies of the original Experiment and stores the result in `submissionsPool` and `experimentsPool`.
-After applying all the method, `Researcher` will ask the `DecisionStrategy` for *final verdict*, and choose among all results as its preparing the `finalSubmission`.
+As mentioned in [Researcher](#researcher) section, a `Researcher` instance can have a list of **hackingStrategies** in hand.
+If there is more than one hacking strategy is registered, `Researcher` performs all hacking methods on different copies of the original Experiment and stores the result in `submissionsPool` and `experimentsPool`.
+After applying all methods, `Researcher` will ask the `DecisionStrategy` for its *final verdict*, and choose among all results to come up with its *final submission*.

 The [Hacking Strategies](HackingStrategies.md) section will get into more details on each hacking methods.